Jeffrey-FLS/nyc-clarke-web-082619/js-debugging/README.md

 # Squashing Bugs in JS

+## Agenda
+- Intro to topics & techniques you can use
+- Demo debugging in Monster app
+- Pair practice debugging in Monster app
+- Review practice
+- (Time permitting) Live debug some real 🐛s you're having

 ## Topics / Techniques

 ### Ones we'll use today
-- console.log
+- console.log --> check values
+    - console.dir
+    - console.table
-- debugger
+- debugger --> look at a function under the hood
     - debug(funcName)
     - monitor(funcName)
-- console.dir
-- console.table
 - finding DOM elements by CSS

 ### Ones you should know exist for the future